 10 New Startups To Help You Run a Better Event

 In this post, you’ll find a list of the new movers and shakers in the event startup scene.
-All of them have one objective in mind: to make your event better!
+All of them have one objective in mind: a better event.

 Dozens of startups contact me every week to be featured on the blog.
 Satisfying them all is almost impossible.
 Hence why I decided to select the most innovative in a special roundup.